enyojs/enyo-docs/docs/building-apps/localization.md

 * `enyo-locale-non-latin`, if the locale uses a non-Latin font

-* `enyo-locale-right-to-left, if the locale is oriented right-to-left (in the absence of this class, the default orientation is left-to-right)
+* `enyo-locale-right-to-left`, if the locale is oriented right-to-left (in the absence of this class, the default orientation is left-to-right)

 * `enyo-locale-non-italic`, if the locale uses a script that is not typically